lupyuen/lupyuen.github.io/src/lte.md

 _PinePhone's LTE Modem is controlled only by AT Commands?_

 There's more!
-According to the [__PinePhone Schematic__](https://files.pine64.org/doc/PinePhone/PinePhone%20v1.2b%20Released%20Schematic.pdf) (Page 15), the LTE Modem is also controlled by the following GPIO Pins...
+According to the [__PinePhone Schematic__](https://files.pine64.org/doc/PinePhone/PinePhone%20v1.2b%20Released%20Schematic.pdf) (Page 15), the LTE Modem is controlled by the following GPIO Pins...

 -   __Baseband Power__ ← A64 Port __PL7__